Singapore Smoking Rules: How to Avoid Fines

 Finding the Right Nightlife Spot

-Most bars and clubs in Singapore have provisions for smokers, so you generally do not need to worry about finding a place.
+While hotel terraces are excellent for a quiet break, navigating the broader nightlife scene takes a bit more know-how.
+Most bars and clubs in Singapore have provisions for smokers, so you generally do not need to worry about finding a place to light up.
 The real trick is simply locating the designated zone inside the venue—whether it is a specific outdoor corner or an enclosed smoking room.
-To understand exactly how it works, read our specific local guide on, Can You Smoke in Singapore Bars?.

 Two Certis Auxiliary Police Officers Singapore